rlite/rlite/README.md

     $ ./demo.py -h

-to see available options.
+to see the available options and features.

 The *rlite* demonstrator is compatible with the one available at https://github.com/IRATI/demonstrator, which means that the configuration files are interchangeable.
-The documentation contained in the README.md file of the latter repository is still valid, with the following differences:
+The documentation contained in the README.md file of the latter repository is still valid, with some
+differences:

 1. The **policy** and **appmap** directives are not supported
 2. The name of **eth** instances does not need to be a valid VLAN id